 Postponed in Auckland while Tropical Cyclone Pam ran its course, the sailors grew anxious.
 The fastest way across the Southern Ocean is with the assistance of an eastward moving storm, but this one was too powerful.
 Instead, the fleet left on Pam’s coattails and into the most brutal conditions of the race thus far.
 The sailing was fast, but it was unforgiving, and smartly so, a few teams, including Alvimedica, had bolstered their rosters with Southern Ocean veterans.

-here, everyone’s either green or exhausted and often both,” wrote Amory Ross, Alvimedica’s onboard reporter.
+The fleet set out on March 18 with Mapfre leading the charge, and the following day, feeling the departing storms lingering effects, the teams were having a hard time settling into routines.
+“Now that we’re actually here, everyone’s either green or exhausted and often both,” wrote Amory Ross, Alvimedica’s onboard reporter.
 “The sea state is really confused and it makes doing any- thing abnormally difficult.
 We talk a lot about racing these boats, the demands and skills it requires.
 But when the conditions are like they are now, simply living takes considerable effort too.”

 But they lived through the blistering sprint south to established ice gates—waypoints set to keep the fleet from iceberg hazards— and as conditions worsened, so too did reports from the boats.
 Four teams reported crash jibes, which come unexpectedly and create all sorts of havoc on the boat, especially at night, as it happened for the women of SCA who permanently damaged their most important headsail, leaving them reeling at the back of the fleet.